LeeMorinUCF/Credit_COVID19_Canada/README.md

 ## Data Availability

+### TransUnion&reg; Data
-The primary data source is the TransUnion credit bureau.
+The primary data source is anonymized consumer credit data from TransUnion&reg;.
 Data are provided to the Bank of Canada on a monthly basis.
 Under the contractual agreement with TransUnion, the data are not publicly available.